Review of Royal Canin Size Health Nutrition X-Small Dry Dog Food

 When you consider the protein-boosting effect of the corn and wheat glutens, this looks like the profile of a kibble containing just a moderate amount of meat.

-Royal Canin Size Health Nutrition X-Small is a plant-based dry dog food using a moderate amount of named by-product meal as its main source of animal protein, thus earning the brand 3 stars.
+Royal Canin Size Health Nutrition X-Small is a grain-inclusive dry dog food using a moderate amount of named by-product meal as its main source of animal protein, thus earning the brand 3.5 stars.